help us build a Vulture Ambulance to save poisoned vultures

 Why we need a Vulture Ambulance

 Saving poisoned vultures is not easy.
-Responders must administer first aid immediately to stabilise surviving birds, provide antidotes to common poisons, and flush birds’ crops to remove poisons and replace fluids.
+Poisoning events often happen in vast wilderness landscapes, some inaccessible by vehicle and can be over a day’s drive from rehabilitation centres.
+Once a poisoning event has been detected, experienced responders must administer first aid immediately and stabilise surviving birds.
 The birds then need a cool, quiet place to rest during the trip to the rehabilitation centre, which can be well over eight hours’ travel from the poisoning sites.
-In some cases, we have to overnight in the field, where the trailer becomes even more vital.
+In some cases, we must overnight in the field, where the trailer becomes even more vital – allowing us to monitor the condition of surviving vultures closely and keep them stable.

-A mobile Vulture Ambulance stationed strategically within high-risk areas can transport multiple birds in modular, easy-to-remove crates that can be accessed without disturbing other resting birds.
-The trailer will include a mobile clinic and first aid station, costing R144,129.
-It will provide everything we need to rapidly and successfully rescue, treat, and transport poisoned vultures, significantly increasing the number of birds that survive these catastrophic events.
+Our mobile Vulture Ambulance is currently stationed strategically within a high-poisoning-risk area.
+It can transport multiple birds in modular, easy-to-remove crates that can be accessed without disturbing other resting birds.
+The trailer includes a mobile clinic and first aid station, water, fuel and all the necessary equipment to keep us going in the field for long periods.
+It provides everything we need to rapidly and successfully rescue, stabilise, treat, and transport poisoned survivors, significantly increasing the number of birds that survive these catastrophic events.

 How you can help save vultures